 03 of 05

-Gases emitted by kilns when firing can cause respiration problems.
-This possibility is heightened if it is a reduction or salt firing.
+Gases emitted by kilns when firing can cause respiratory problems.
+This possibility is heightened if it is a reduction or salt firing kiln.
 Some specific gases to be aware of are:

 - Carbon dioxide is given off during any fuel-burning firing.
 Overexposure leads to blood oxygen levels falling, a decrease in hearing and pulse rate, and a rise in blood pressure.